AndreasChristensen89/salary_struggle/README.md

 # E-commerce
 ## Business rationale
-The rational for creating this site is to allow a game designer to publish their work and generate renevue through single access purchases.
+The rational for creating this site is to allow a game designer to publish their work and generate revenue through single access purchases.
 The content is simple, and the premium access is therefore not set too high in terms of price.
 It is light-hearted in animation style and content and does not inspire high prices.
 If the users like the content they are able to purchase additional products related to the game, which is another source of income for the creator.
 The products offered are not high in maintenance as they are digital, does not need to be printed, and can be sent directly via email.
-The number of customers are expected to be low, so this setup of personaly handling orders can likely be easily sustained.
+The number of customers are expected to be low, so this setup of personally handling orders can likely be easily sustained.

 ## Business type
 The business is a B2C type that aims at non-businesses